This is the key difference between hyphae and pseudohyphae is that hyphae may or may not contain septa, whereas pseudohyphae always contain septa.

 Hyphae and pseudohyphae (singular – hypha and pseudohypha) are two types of filaments that compose vegetative structures found in fungi.
-All the fungi except few (ex: yeast) form either hyphae or pseudohyphae.
+Most fungi except a few (ex: yeast) form either hyphae or pseudohyphae.
 Both structures support spores for reproduction and dissemination by exhibiting various physiological and biochemical activities.
 These two structures along with yeast form are characteristic features of polymorphic fungi.

 What are Hyphae?